betable/betable-ios-sdk/README.md

 Will notify the game that a reality check has finished--this is an opportunity for the game to recover following a reality check.
 Note that the reality check may also revoke credentials during this time as per the player's indication to do so.

-### Loggging out
+### Logging out

     - (void)logout

-If you need to disassociate the current player with the betable object and end their session; simply call the logout method.
+If the game needs to disassociate the current player with the betable object and end their session; simply call the logout method.
 This handles destroying the cookies, resetting the authorize web browser, and removing the `BetableCredentials` object from the `Betable` object.

 ### Launching Web Views